 Onguma The Fort

 Exclusive scenery and stylish suites complimented with modern functionality

 Home of the famous Kavango woodcarvers, Rundu sits on the banks of the Okavango River in the north of Namibia.
-Though not the most exciting of towns, it is the most northerly town on the B8, which then goes on to head east into the Zambezi.
+It is the most northerly town on the B8, which then goes on to head east into the Zambezi.
 Rundu is a good stopover spot to fill up on groceries and fuel.

 Hakusembe River Lodge

 An enchanted destination found along the Okavango River

 East of Bwabwata, Mudumu National Park is a 737 km2 park bordered on its western side by the Kwando River.
 Its mopane woodlands and dense savannahs are a haven for various animal species and a few exceptional bird species.

 Sharwimbo River Camp

 Sustainable stay found high on the banks of the Kwando River